JetBrains/Qodana/topics/taint-analysis.md

 <link-summary>Prerequisites for running the taint analysis feature.</link-summary>

-This section explains how you can run taint analysis in IntelliJ IDEA and CI/CD pipelines.
+This section explains how you can run taint analysis using IntelliJ IDEA %product% linters.

 ### IntelliJ IDEA
 {id="ta-deploy-idea"}